 In the event of unusual delays, the Participating Contractor may request timeline extension to complete the project.
 Extension requests are subject to the sole discretion of Con Edison.
+Extensions beyond June 2025 will not be accepted.

 5. Notice to Proceed